 John is married to Laurie.
-Together they have five children and eleven grandchildren.
-His hobbies are hiking, golf, skiing, reading, theology, gardening, and world travel.
+Together they have five children and fourteen grandchildren.
+His hobbies are hiking, golf, skiing, studying history, theology, and world travel.

 John attends Lifebridge Christian Church.
 He is active in the Longmont Rotary Club, serving as its Editarian and on many committees through the years.
 He served as Chairman of the Longmont Rotary Charity Fund from 1996 to 2002.

-John has been Chairman of the Longmont United Hospital Foundation since 1999 and a member of the Board since 1993.
+John was Chairman of the Longmont United Hospital Foundation from 1999 until 2019 and a member of the Board since 1993.
 He was elected to the Board of Trustees of the Longmont United Hospital from 1979 to 1988, serving as President from 1982 to 1988.